CodeSpaceHQ/AppliedAlgorithms/Guide/DynamicProgramming/Educational/Segmented Least Squares/README.md

 ### Output Format
 Output will include the cost (the total squared error of the resulting line) and the endpoints for each line in the included segments.
-Graphical output of the plotted points and lines are also generated in the solution file.

 ## Algorithm
 ### Overview